CIGARETTE LITTER PREVENTION PROGRAM

 THIS IS LITTER TOO

-In an unprecedented effort, entities in Georgia’s six coastal counties joined together to battle the nation’s number one most littered item: cigarette butts.
+In 2018 in an unprecedented effort, entities in Georgia’s six coastal counties joined together to battle the nation’s number one most littered item: cigarette butts.
 Providing comprehensive coverage of Georgia’s coastal area, Tybee Clean Beach Volunteers, the City of Tybee Island, Keep Savannah Beautiful, Keep McIntosh Beautiful, Keep Camden Beautiful, UGA Marine Extension and Georgia Sea Grant, Keep Golden Isles Beautiful, Keep Liberty Beautiful, Keep Pembroke Beautiful, Ogeechee Riverkeeper, Fort McAllister State Park and Crooked River State Park united in a coast-wide cigarette litter awareness educational initiative: Georgia’s Coast is Not an Ashtray.

 Made of cellulose acetate, a type of plastic, cigarette butts do not biodegrade.
 Discarded butts have a negative impact as land litter, but once blown into storm drains or tossed directly into water sources, this toxic litter becomes marine debris, leaching chemicals into marine and aquatic environments and potentially being ingested by those inhabitants.
 With coastal Georgia’s proximity to the Atlantic Ocean as well as its abundance of streams, rivers, lakes, creeks, salt and freshwater marshes and ponds, the coast-wide initiative focuses on cigarette butts in relation to coastal water bodies.